-- Enable your VPN connection normally – via your VPN’s official app.
+- Enable your VPN connection normally.
 From this point on, everything that involves communicating with the web goes through your VPN.

 - Open your Tor browser and connect with Tor.

-In simple terms, a kill switch is a feature that will automatically kill your internet access if the encrypted, safe connection should ever drop.
-In other words, if there’s any connectivity issue at all, the kill switch will trigger and block all activity until the connection comes back up.
+A kill switch is a feature that automatically kills your internet access if the encrypted, safe connection should ever drop.
+If there’s any connectivity issue at all, the kill switch will trigger and block all activity until the secure connection returns.

-In an alternative scenario, if your VPN doesn’t have a kill switch and any connectivity issue arises then it’s probable that your device might attempt to restore the standard, unprotected connection, thus exposing what you’ve been doing up until that point.
+If your VPN doesn’t have a kill switch and a connectivity issue arises, it’s probable your device might attempt to restore the standard, unprotected connection, thus exposing what you’ve been doing up until that point.

 According to our research, the following VPNs have a kill switch: ExpressVPN, PIA, VyprVPN, SaferVPN.

-IP leaks are a known vulnerability with some setups that people use to access the web.
-Though, this is not entirely a VPN problem at its core.
+IP leaks are a known vulnerability with some setups people use to access the web.
+It’s not entirely a VPN problem at its core.

-There are a number of good reasons to use VPN, here are some:
+There are a number of good reasons to use a VPN:

 - It encrypts your activity on the web.

-- It hides your activity from anyone who might be interested in taking a look.
+- It hides your activity from anyone who might be interested in it.